merenlab/anvio/anvio/docs/programs/anvi-draw-kegg-pathways.md

 Here is a simple example of the output file structure produced with `--name-files` and `--categorize-files` in the course of `anvi-self-test --suite kegg-mapping` (with the `-o` option to save the temporary directories in the test from removal).

 ![Output options](../../images/anvi-draw-kegg-pathways/output_options.png){:.center-img .width-50}

+### Gathering files by map

+`--draw-individual-files` writes one subdirectory per data source, each holding that source's whole set of maps.
+That is the right arrangement for reading everything about one sample, and the wrong one for comparing a single map across samples, which means opening one file in each of those subdirectories.
+The `--collate-files-by-map` flag adds the transposed view: a subdirectory named after each map, holding one file per source, named after the source.

+With samples `A` through `E`, `by_map/kos_00010` holds `A.pdf` through `E.pdf`, `by_map/kos_00020` holds another five files, and so on.
+Selecting everything in one of those subdirectories and stepping through it with a file browser's preview shows the colors of a single map changing from sample to sample, like an animation.
+Files are sorted by the name of their source, so name your samples in the order in which you would like to step through them.

+This is a second arrangement of the same files rather than a replacement: the subdirectory per source stays where it is, and the gathered files are links to the maps already drawn there, so they take up no disk space of their own. `--name-files` and `--categorize-files` apply here as they do elsewhere in the output, so with both of them a gathered map would be found at, say, `by_map/Metabolism/Carbohydrate_metabolism/kos_00010_Glycolysis_Gluconeogenesis/SAMPLE_1.pdf`.

 ## Mapping reaction and compound occurrence